The future of Liability in Software:

 Setting the Standard

-Most companies follow standard document retention policies that ensure businesses save both communications and artifacts to meet fiscal or regulatory requirements for a required period of time then eventually purged after a number of years.
+Most companies follow standard document retention policies that ensure businesses save both communications and artifacts to meet fiscal or regulatory requirements for a required period then eventually purged after some years.

-Ironically, even in companies who follow careful document retention policies, the source control and bug tracking system is often completely overlooked if not flat out ignored.
+Ironically, even in companies who follow conservative document retention policies, the source control, and bug tracking system is often completely overlooked if not flat out ignored.
 From a development perspective, this makes sense: data storage isn’t expensive, so why not keep it all?